onemarket/.github/templates/ISSUE_TEMPLATE/SPRINT_WORK_ITEM.md

+---
+name: Sprint Work Item
+about: Define a work item from the glooming session
+title: ''
+labels: ''
+assignees: ''

+---

 ## Description
 Brief summary of what this feature is, whether it's a larger project, goal, or user story.
 Describe the job to be done.